========================================================================

 picks it up, the other (robot) policeman says in a bit of a black-guy

 kind of voice, "You call that an antenna?"
-Perhaps making fun of the
+Perhaps making

 common perception about how endowed various ethnic groups are.